Convenor: Dr. Myka Tucker-Abramson

 The module is offered to first year undergraduates, Erasmus Mundus and exchange students as well as some honours level students.
 Details of the various assessment patterns can be found here.

-A research skills course to help you with your assignments can be found here.
+A short research skills course, created with students, to help you with your assignments can be found here.

 - Seminars start in week 2.

 - SEMINARS: check your individual timetable

 By the end of the module you should be able to

 • Discuss a particular work of literature in relation to a variety of theoretical questions

 • Engage more confidently in critical analysis and bibliographic research relating to works of modern literature

 - participate in discussions regarding the role of literature in society, questions of institutional authority and contemporary cultural debates

 • Make an informed choice of honours-level pathways and specialized options in modern literary topics; have completed training in Research Skills